 The sleeve gastrectomy is a procedure which takes approximately 40 minutes to perform.
 It is done whilst you are asleep under general anaesthesia.
 In most cases, patients can go home after an overnight stay in hospital.

-Are there any risk with the sleeve gastrectomy?
+Q: Are there any risks with the sleeve gastrectomy?